ujuadimora-dev/FunTime-Quiz/README.md

 ### Features Left to Implement

-* 	As a future enhancement, the contact form will be updated with javascript to send an email to “FunTime-Quiz” with the contact information.
+* 	As a future enhancement, the contact form will be updated with to send an email to “FunTime-Quiz 's email” and give the user notification information.
 *	There would be dedicated Twitter, youtube, and Facebook handle dedicated to 'FunTime-Quiz'
 *	There should Google map showing the location of FunTime-Quiz company
 *   Timer  for the quiz will be implemented in the future